Designing resilient homes

 An increasingly important benefit of concrete and masonry buildings is the inherent resilience they provide to a range of environmental risks, particularly flooding and overheating.
 An overview of these topics and links to further information are provided below, along with information on fire, which is another resilience issue where concrete and masonry performs well.
 For a broad overview, the publication Building Resilience in a Changing Climate provides a range of articles on topics including: climate change; whole-life and sustainable industry performance; high-performance homes; and concrete credentials.

-The occurrence of flooding in the UK has been particularly high in recent years and looks set to continue over the 21st century, with the latest predictions from the UK Climate Impacts Programme (UKCIP) suggesting a 16 per cent rise in average winter rainfall for the North West, and an increase in the volume of rain on the wettest days leading to greater risk of flooding.
+The occurrence of flooding in the UK has been particularly high in recent years and looks set to continue over the 21st century, with predictions from the UK Climate Impacts Programme (UKCIP) suggesting a 16 per cent rise in average winter rainfall for the North West, and an increase in the volume of rain on the wettest days leading to greater risk of flooding.

 BS 85500 has been published providing design guidance for buildings at risk of flooding and recommendations that highlight the flood resilience and resistance that can be achieved with concrete construction.
 Read more.